 Baked Salmon is as nutritious as it is delicious and it’s incredibly easy to make!
 It only takes about 6 minutes to bake and you’ll the most tender, flavorful salmon.
+These are great for an easy everyday dinner or as an party appetizer when entertaining!

 The USDA recently released new dietary recommendations encouraging Americans to eat more seafood!